bierschi/butterfly/README.md

 sudo apt-get install -y libssl-dev libboost-filesystem-dev
 </code></pre>

-If you enable the logging definition with cmake you need to install the boost logging library as well
+If you enable the logging definition with cmake you also need to install the boost logging library
 <pre><code>
 sudo apt-get install -y libboost-log-dev
 </code></pre>